Mahendra Singh Mahra: Early life and education

 Mahendra Singh Mahra was born on to Bishan Singh Mahra and Parvati Mahra who hailed from a Jagirdar Thakur family of a town of Pithoragarh.
 He finished his Primary and secondary education in a school run by the missionaries in Pithoragarh.
 Later, he graduated through a B.A. degree from Agra University.

 His father Bishan Singh Mahra was the first chairperson of the township of Pithoragarh.
 His uncle Uday Singh Mahra served the people of the town by laying the founding stone of the town's only library, Nagar Palika, sports ground, etc. Following his father's and uncle's footsteps, young Mahra got into politics.

 Personal life

 In the year 1984 Mahra married Vaijayanti who hails from the princely state of Bhavnagar.
 Vaijayanti's great-grandfather (paternal) was first cousin of Maharaja Krishna Kumar Singhji of Bhavnagar, Gujarat and her maternal great-grandfather was the younger brother of Maharaja Amar Singh ji, Rajadhiraj Banera, Rajasthan.

 They have three children, two daughters and a son.

-A great football player, boxer and a heavy weight-lifter Mahra takes keen interest in channeling the energy of youngsters of his town by promoting sports.
+A football player, boxer and a heavy weight-lifter Mahra has, at various points, taken interest in increasing funding and resources dedicated to local sports with particular interest in youth sports.